-1. Core OS level (Kernel level) – manages low-level features that are often triggered by the application we use e.g. Bluetooth or files.
-It provides a necessary level of security for the whole system.
+- Core OS level (Kernel level) — manages low-level features that are often triggered by the application we use e.g. Bluetooth or files.
+Thus, it provides a necessary level of security for the whole system.

-2. Cocoa Touch (Interface level).
-It is an Objective-C-based UI framework used for building software on iOS devices.
-It is responsible for basic app infrastructure as in its realm are such key technologies as AirDrop, Auto Layout, TextKit, Apple Push Notifications, Local Notifications, Gesture Recognizers.
+- Cocoa Touch (Interface level) — an Objective-C-based UI framework used for building software on iOS devices.
+What’s more, it is extremely responsible for basic app infrastructure as in its realm are such key technologies as AirDrop, Auto Layout, TextKit, Apple Push Notifications, Local Notifications, Gesture Recognizers.
 Thus, it provides support for documents, multitasking, notifications, touch-based input.

-3. Media level serves for audio, video, graphic, text, animation implementation.
-This layer is responsible for UIKit graphics, Media Players, TextKit and Core Text, AV-Foundation as examples.
+- Media level — serves for audio, video, graphic, text, animation implementation.
+For the same reason, this layer is responsible for UIKit graphics, Media Players, TextKit and Core Text, AV-Foundation as examples.

 The repository handles actions with data.
-Repositories are intermediaries between different data resources.
+Evidently, repositories are intermediaries between different data resources.
 The repository is a pattern for the data layer which serves for data layer optimization.

-Entities are part of the Business logic layer and these are business rules that go with the data for certain business operations.
-Business logic is perfectly described with use cases, helpful scenarios that define the behavior of the system, and user interaction with it.
+Entities are part of the Business logic layer and yet these are business rules that go with the data for certain business operations.
+Concurrently, business logic is perfectly described with use cases, helpful scenarios that define the behavior of the system, and user interaction with it.
 However, not all entities can describe all of the business operations.
 That service layer is the one to fulfill the rest of business logic operations, CRUD functions (create-read-update-delete), manage networking and validations.
-Interfaces control operations on the side of the data access level.
+Furthermore, interfaces control operations on the side of the data access level.

 Clean architecture states that dependencies come from the outer levels inward.
-Some imagining of architecture according to CLEAN is circle-shaped.
-Some of the key characteristics of CLEAN architecture:
+Moreover, some imagining of architecture according to CLEAN is circle-shaped.
+Here are some of the key characteristics of CLEAN architecture:

-- It makes the UI independent.
-UI can be easily updated without changing the whole system
+- makes the UI independent — thankfully, UI can be easily updated without changing the whole system

-- It puts core business logic into entities and uses cases
+- puts core business logic into entities and uses cases

 Entities represent domain objects and hold business logic Use cases represent business actions (one use case for one particular business action)

-Interfaces/Adapters take control of MVC and retrieve data from databases, 3rd party tools, file systems, etc. They trigger use cases and prepare results in an appropriate delivery format.
+Interfaces/Adapters take control of MVC and retrieve data from databases, 3rd party tools, file systems, etc. Hence, they trigger use cases and prepare results in an appropriate delivery format.

 Components are independent reusable elements of an application that encapsulate certain functionality and behavior.
-Component-based mobile app architecture design offers a lot of advantages:
+In fact, component-based mobile app architecture design offers a lot of advantages: